The Children (2008 film)

 The Children is a 2008 British horror thriller film directed by Tom Shankland, based on a story by Paul Andrew Williams and starring Eva Birthistle and Hannah Tointon.
-The story centers around a virus that turns all children into blood-thirsty monsters during a winter vacation.
+The story centres around a virus that turns all children into blood-thirsty monsters during a winter holiday.
 The film premiered on 5 December 2008 and received positive reviews from critics.
 It was given a release in the United States by Lionsgate and Ghost House Underground.